soni786-dot/soni786-dot.github.io/README.md

 - Then he taught us the meaning of **surface learning** and **deep learning**
 - When we read a book only and just accept the facts provided in the lessons without checking them is known as surface learning
 - When we read a book and analyse the facts provided in any lesson by comparing them with real life things is known as deep learning
 - Another excellent way of learning things is by making them explain to your friend.
-This is the most efficient way of putting something u learnt into your sub conscious mind
+This is the most efficient way of putting something u learnt into your subconscious mind
--
+- Mental health issues do arise in professional colleges
+- Learn everything because it helps in your life.
+Whatever you are made to study in the college's first year, do study it thoroughly because you don't know at which point in your life it would help you out